top of page

 What about children who are above or below the expected level?

-There will be some children who will not meet the expected standard at the end of Year 2 and may be withdrawn from the national tests.
+There will be some children who will not meet the expected standard at the end of Year 2 and will not be given the tests.
 They will continue to be teacher assessed using ‘performance descriptors’.
 This will be discussed with parents before the tests.

 Please click here to view the DfE school performance tables.